online-9/faimbot/README.md

 # FAimbot
 A simple multi-hack for cs:go written is FASM.
-Many things to add, like with a simple team check because actually the trigger shot on enemies and allies
+Many things to add.

 # Features
 - [ ] Aimbot